In the fast-moving world of Major League Baseball, even fruitful partnerships tend not to last forever.

 After the trade: Landing Hernandez was an enormous boon to the Mets.
 From 1984-88, he made three All-Star teams, won a Gold Glove Award each year, batted over .300 and helped win a championship in '86.

 AL MVP in 1977 for Twins

 Traded to Angels on Feb.
 3, 1979

 Why the trade happened: In 1978, Carew hit .333 to win his seventh batting title in 10 years, but the Twins finished third or lower in the AL West for the eighth straight season.
-With one year left before Carew would reach free agency, Minnesota exchanged him for four players (Dave Engle, Paul Hartzell, Brad Havens and Ken Landreaux), none of whom produced as much as 4.0 WAR for the club.
+With one year left before Carew would reach free agency, Minnesota shipped him away for what turned out to be a minimal return.

 After the trade: Though he wasn't quite the same player in Anaheim, Carew still batted .324 with a 126 OPS+ over his first five seasons there, as the Halos twice made the postseason.
 Carew finished his career with the club in 1985, when he notched his 3,000th hit -- against the Twins.